kiriwalawren/nixflix/docs/reference/index.md

 # Options Reference

-This section contains automatically generated documentation for all nixflix configuration options.
+This section contains automatically generated documentation for all Nixflix configuration options.

 ## How to Read This Reference